 These Vegan Meatball Banh Mi sandwiches are chock full of pickled veggies and fresh cilantro sprigs, then topped with a creamy sriracha sauce.
 Perfection in a bun!

-Now, I make my own Vegan Banh Mi sandwiches and I am a little bit in love with them.
+Now, you can make your own Vegan Banh Mi sandwiches like I do.
+I am a little bit in love with them.

 I adore the pickled vegetables, crunchy cilantro sprigs, and spicy sriracha sauce.